davidalb97/PS-Nutr.io/md/Proposta.md

   * Custom dishes that belong the restaurant's cuisine;
   * Generic dishes that belong restaurant's cuisine.

+* Meal creation by selecting multiple dishes/ingredients;

 * Nutritionists authentication for special contributions;

 * Sync local user data with our database;

-* Access and display of synced user data on both platforms.
+* Access and display of synced user data on both platforms;

+* Export user info to file;

 * UI Android application configuration.